If you run a website or app, you'll likely need disclaimers.

 These disclaimers can also be more versatile than a simple warning.
 Utah State University University Library created a content disclaimer that served several purposes:

-The disclaimer is a good example of how you can protect yourself when hosting content that is offensive, stereotyping or prejudicial without tarnishing your brand.
+A disclaimer is a good example of how you can protect yourself when hosting content that is offensive, stereotyping or prejudicial without tarnishing your brand.

 Affiliate disclaimers are mandated by the FTC and by many prominent affiliate programs including Amazon Associates.